FREQUENTLY ASKED QUESTIONS

 Yes, you are very welcome to pay us a visit if you have a particular watch in mind and you would like to view it.
-However, as we are an Internet only business we do not have a showroom as this would significantly add to our overheads and therefore our prices.
+However, as we are primarily an Internet-based company, we do not operate a showroom or high street store, as this would significantly add to our overheads and therefore our prices.

 Will you hold a watch for me while I get the money together to pay for it?

 We will do our best to oblige.
 However if you need more than 48 hours we would ask for a 20% deposit.
 You may then take some time to pay the balance and we will talk this through with you.